-- 1.1 This document presents a framework for the Construction Environmental Management Plan (CEMP).
-The detailed CEMP will be produced for the Proposed Development following the appointment of the construction contractor. - 1.2 Potential impacts have been identified through the Environmental Impact Assessment (EIA) process and are reported in the Environmental Statement (ES) Volume I. A range of 'standard' or best practice mitigation and construction management measures were accounted for in the assessments presented within the ES and it is assumed these will be implemented during construction of the Proposed Development.
-This framework CEMP demonstrates how these commitments in the ES will be implemented.
+- 1.1 This document presents a framework for the detailed Construction Environmental Management Plan (CEMP).
+The detailed CEMP will be produced for the Proposed Development following the appointment of the construction contractor. - 1.2 Potential impacts are being identified through the Environmental Impact Assessment (EIA) process and will be reported in the Environmental Statement (ES) Volume I. A range of 'standard' or best practice mitigation and construction management measures are being accounted for in the EIA and it is assumed these will be implemented during construction of the Proposed Development.
+This framework CEMP demonstrates how these commitments will be implemented.
 It also sets out the monitoring and auditing activities designed to demonstrate that such mitigation measures are carried out and that they are effective.